DmytroY/OpenCV-Cpp/README.md

 * 4-2-adaptive_thr.cpp - threshold based on nearest pixels values.
 * 4-3-integral - sum of pixel values, can be used for detecting bright regions
 * 4-4-distance.cpp - using distanceTransform to specify regions nearest to 0-value pixels
+* 4-5-blend.cpp - blending two images, manipulating with weights to make part of image transparent.